Royal Blood (band): 2011–2015: Formation and debut album

 Royal Blood consists of vocalist and bassist Mike Kerr (born 19 June 1990) from Worthing and drummer Ben Thatcher (born 12 February 1988) from Rustington.
 They first met around 2005 when they were teenagers; for a brief period, they were part of the same four-piece band called Flavour Country, for which Kerr was the keyboardist and keytarist.

 Royal Blood formed in Worthing in March 2011, after Kerr met original drummer Matt Swan.
 The band were initially a trio consisting of Kerr on vocals and bass, Joe Dennis on guitar, and Matt Swan on drums.
 Dennis left in early 2012, leading the band to discover what is now their signature sound, as Kerr's unique bass playing style (which sees him using various effects pedals and amps to make his bass guitar sound like an electric guitar and bass guitar at the same time) became the main focus.
 They relocated to Swan's home country of Australia, where they recorded an EP in Brisbane.
 The first single, "Leaving", premiered on Australian radio station Triple J in 2012; Kerr and Thatcher later recorded a new version of the song and renamed it "Come On Over".
 Kerr and Swan played around the Brisbane and Gold Coast area, before Kerr eventually decided to return to Worthing, ending this incarnation of the band.
 He was picked up at the airport by Thatcher, and the two decided to continue under the Royal Blood name together with Thatcher replacing Swan on drums.

 Initially, the new duo "couldn't get a gig in Worthing for months" and "ended up just playing a lot of open-mic nights with acoustic singer-songwriters".
 The band developed their music in the studios of Brighton Electric, and it was during this time that they were signed by Warner Chappell Music.
 They joined the same management company as the band Arctic Monkeys.
 In 2013, Arctic Monkeys' drummer Matt Helders was seen wearing a Royal Blood shirt during Arctic Monkeys' performance at Glastonbury Festival, boosting interest in the band.
+At Glastonbury Festival 2023, Thatcher returned the favour, wearing an Arctic Monkeys T-Shirt whilst playing their set on the Pyramid Stage, as the act before the Arctic Monkeys headlined the same stage.